FKCSP/PLI-Python-based-Lambda-Interpreter/readme.md

 # Python based Lambda Interpreter

+## Prerequisites

+PIL is developed based on python package PLY("https://github.com/dabeaz/ply")

+Use the following command to install depencies:

+`pip install PLY`

+## Run

+You can run PLI in the project repository directly via:

+`python main.py`

+## Conventions

+### Here are a few conventions you should notice when using PLI:

-#### The input format is strictly restricted, illegal format will not be recoginized by the interpreter!
+- The input format is strictly restricted, illegal format will not be recoginized by the interpreter, you can refer to the **Examples** for a quick start.

-#### Notice that this interpreter can only interpret expressions, commands are not considered, which makes the if branching consists only of expressions in either branches.
+- Notice that this interpreter can only interpret expressions, commands will not be parsed.

-#### Plus, all the expressions appeared in the Lambda expression are required to be closed expressions, free Vars are not consiedered.
+- All expressions appeared in the Lambda expression are required to be closed, which means no free vars are allowed.

+## Examples

-Conditional branching expression should be like:
+### Conditional branching expression should be like:

 `if (expr) then expr else expr`

-All the lambda expression should be like this:
+### All the lambda expression should be like:

-`\(ID.expr)`

-Try out simple conditional branching:

-`if (-10 > -1) then 30 * 20 else 20 % 2`
+`\(x.x)`

+### The first term of function application should be in brackets`(E) E`:

+`(\(x.x + 10)) 5`